-34. Listing and admission to [Application has been made by the Issuer (or on its behalf) to [Euronext trading:
+34. Listing and admission to trading:

-Dublin/other (specify)] for the Notes to be admitted to [the Official List maintained by it and to] trading on its regulated market with effect from []]
+[Application has been made by the Issuer (or on its behalf) to [Euronext Dublin/other (specify)] for the Notes to be admitted to [the Official List maintained by it and to] trading on its regulated market with effect from

-35. Estimate of total €[] expenses of admission to trading:
+35. Estimate of total expenses of €[] admission to trading: